gitter-badger/cloud-app/README.md

 ## Deployment

-To date I'm going to manually deploy releases to production, I'm planning on migratin this project to Travis-CI so CI can do the deployments for me.
+To date I'm going to manually deploy releases to production, I'm planning on migrating this project to Travis-CI so CI can do the deployments for me.

 #### So how do I find out what version is currently running on my.geofancy.com?
 Too easy!
 Just do any arbitrary HTTP request to any endpoint (e.g. GET https://my.geofancy.com) and look at the response headers: `X-Git-Revision: 7faa150`.